AdobeDocs/campaign-web.en/help/v8/push/content-push.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_push_ios_msg"
 >title="Push iOS message"
->abstract="Define the title and content of your push iOS message.
-Use the personalization dialog to personalize content and add conditions."
+>abstract="Define the content of your push notification for iOS devices.
+To compose your message, click the **Title** and **Message** fields.
+Use the Expression editor to personalize data, and add dynamic content.
+For more custom configuration, browse to the **Advanced settings** section."

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_push_android_msg"
+>title="Push iOS message"
+>abstract="Define the content of your push notification for Android devices.
+To compose your message, click the **Title** and **Message** fields.
+Use the Expression editor to personalize data and add dynamic content.
+To further personalize your push notification, you can choose an image to add to your push notification, the notification's icon to display on your profiles' devices, and its color.
+For more custom configuration, browse to the **Advanced settings** section."

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_push_ios_silent"